Tom McClintock: 2012

 For his first two terms, McClintock represented a district covering the northeast corner of California, from the eastern suburbs of Sacramento to the Oregon border.

 Redistricting after the 2010 census pushed the 4th well to the south.
 Only three counties remained from the old 4th: Nevada, Placer, and El Dorado.
 The redrawn district cut out the 4th's share of Sacramento County, including the part of Elk Grove that includes McClintock's home.
 Elk Grove is now entirely within the borders of the neighboring 7th District, represented by Democrat Ami Bera, making McClintock one of only a few members of Congress who live outside the district they represent.
 House members are constitutionally required only to live in the state they represent, but longstanding convention holds that they live in or reasonably close to their districts.
 McClintock said in 2016 that he intended to move his residence inside the redrawn 4th as soon as home prices rebounded enough for him to sell his Elk Grove home.

-The reconfigured 4th was as strongly Republican as its predecessor, and McClintock was reelected to a third term, defeating Democrat Jack Uppal 61–39%.
-He won all but two of the district's ten counties: Nevada (37%) and Alpine (41%).
+In 2012, California instituted its "top two" primary, in which candidates of all parties run against one another and the top two finishers, regardless of party, advance to the general election.
+McClintock and Democrat Jack Uppal were the only candidates in the "top two" primary, so the general election was a rematch.
+The reconfigured 4th was as strongly Republican as its predecessor, and McClintock was reelected to a third term, defeating Uppal 61%–39% in the general election.
+McClintock won all but two of the district's ten counties: Alpine (41%) and Nevada (37%).